nodejs/node/doc/api/tls.md

     client should continue to negotiate PSK ciphers, the return value of this function must be an object in the form `{psk: <string>, identity:
     <string>}`.
-    * *Note*: PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
+    Note that PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
     Additionally, it may be necessary to disable `rejectUnauthorized` if a client attempts to specify a certificate for the session.
-    * *Note*: `psk` must be a hexadecimal string, `identity` must use UTF-8 encoding.
+    Note that `psk` must be a hexadecimal string, `identity` must use UTF-8 encoding.
   * `ALPNProtocols`: {string[]|Buffer[]|Uint8Array[]|Buffer|Uint8Array}
     An array of strings, `Buffer`s or `Uint8Array`s, or a single `Buffer` or `Uint8Array` containing the supported ALPN protocols. `Buffer`s should have